There has been a lot of speculation that the foods we eat can influence or help erectile dysfunction.

 Of course, it can’t have the same impact but makes for a good natural alternative for mild dysfunction and inadequate blood supply.

 Grapefruit is an interesting choice when trying to supply the heart and body with plenty of nutrients.

 Since it is also packed in Lycopene, it can stimulate better blood supply, thus aiding the dysfunction.

-Do keep in mind, however, that grapefruit can interact with some medications.
+While there are many benefits of grapefruit sexually, do keep in mind that grapefruit can interact with some medications.